 Tibetan Sources on the History of Helambu

-The earliest Tibetan sources mention Helambu as sBas yul Yol mo gangs ra or “Hidden land of Yolmo Snow Enclosure.”
-It is considered to be one of the seven hidden lands in the Himalaya by the Northern Treasure (Byang gter) lineage of the Nyingma School.
-These earliest sources are six Tibetan guide books and descriptions attributed to the founder of the Northern Treasure tradition, Rigzin Gödem (1337-1408), a great treasure-revealer and the religious tutor of the kings of Gungthang.
-In these works (BT) the Hidden Land of Yolmo Snow Enclosure is mentioned as a possible destination for Tibetans, who need to escape from Tibet to avoid religious persecution, foreign invasion, civil war, who want to leave the morally declining society and continue their religious practice in a place of harmony.
-The texts picture an uninhabited place outside of political control, with rich flora, fauna and freely available land, where an ideal society can be established, and higher spiritual realization can be attained, because it is a sacred land blessed by Padmasambhava.
-These texts are written in the form of prophecies, and they urge the reader to flee Tibet, when the signs of the Declining Age (snyigs dus) become apparent and settle in Yolmo Gangra or another hidden land in the Himalaya.
-They do not only describe the routes to get there, but also encourage travellers to use natural resources, gold, turquoise on the way to build rest-houses and temples.
+The earliest Tibetan sources refer to Helambu as sBas yul Yol mo gangs ra, or the “Hidden Land of Yolmo Snow Enclosure.”
+According to the Northern Treasure (Byang gter) lineage of the Nyingma school, it is one of the seven hidden lands (sBas yul) in the Himalayas.
+These early references appear in six Tibetan guidebooks and descriptions attributed to Rigzin Gödem (1337–1408), the founder of the Northern Treasure tradition.
+Gödem, a renowned terton (treasure revealer), was also the spiritual teacher of the kings of Gungthang.
+In these texts (BT), the Hidden Land of Yolmo Snow Enclosure is described as a sanctuary for Tibetans seeking refuge from religious persecution, foreign invasions, and civil strife, or those wishing to leave behind a morally degenerate society to continue their spiritual practice in peace.
+The texts depict Yolmo as an uninhabited land, free from political control, with abundant flora and fauna, offering an ideal setting for establishing a harmonious society and achieving higher spiritual realization.
+It is portrayed as a sacred land, blessed by Padmasambhava.
+Written in the form of prophecies, these texts urge Tibetans to flee Tibet when the signs of the Declining Age (snyigs dus) become evident and to seek refuge in Yolmo Gangra or another hidden land in the Himalayas.
+In addition to describing routes to these hidden lands, they encourage travelers to utilize natural resources, including gold and turquoise, to construct rest houses and temples along the way.

 Obeisance to you, my Guru!